 dd if=/dev/sdX of=/path/to/backup.img bs=4M status=progress

-. - How can I use dd to securely erase a disk?
+How can I use dd to securely erase a drive?

 dd if=/dev/urandom of=/dev/sdX bs=4M status=progress